sonic-visualiser/sonic-annotator/README.md

      vamp:summary_type "variance" .
 ```

-Sonic Annotator can also summarise in segments -- if you provide a
+Sonic Annotator can also summarise in segments - if you provide a
-comma-separated list of times as an argument to the --segments option,
+comma-separated list of times as an argument to the `--segments`
-it will calculate one summary for each segment bounded by the times
+option, it will calculate one summary for each segment bounded by the
-you provided.
+times you provided.
 For example,

 ```
   $ sonic-annotator -d vamp:vamp-example-plugins:percussiononsets:detectionfunction -S variance --sumary-only --segments 1,2,3 -w csv --csv-stdout audio.wav